Why did the Board of the Society propose these changes?

 However, whilst you will no longer receive notice of an Annual General Meeting (AGM), rest assured that:

-• The heritage of the Society will continue through the new Kent Reliance Community Foundation Limited ensuing the continued use of its assets for charitable purposes.
+• The heritage of the Society will continue through the new Kent Reliance Community Foundation ensuing the continued use of its assets for charitable purposes.

 • Your Kent Reliance mortgage or savings accounts will not be affected in any way.
 The Bank will continue to provide and administer your accounts as it does today.